yukijina/react-project-recipes-backend/README.md

 # I COOK
 React/Redux with Ruby on Rails API Project.
 Fetching external data from spoonaponacular API, persisting with Ruby on Rails, and rendering recipes to the App.
 This App is only backend with Ruby on Rails.
-The details of frontend repo follows.
+The details of frontend repo follow.

 ## About this project
 After users sign up or log in, users can search recipes, add to their favorites and write a review.